-The Jonah Bokaer Arts Organization is aware of and respects the existence of a rich diversity of national, religious and cultural traditions within our global society.
+Jonah Bokaer Arts Foundation, Inc. is aware of and respects the existence of a rich diversity of national, religious and cultural traditions within our global society.

-In our role as a cultural organization The Jonah Bokaer Arts Organization ensures that it will not deliberately or consciously discriminate against any groups of people by choice of material.
-As far as possible The Jonah Bokaer Arts Organization follows the Commission for Racial Equality’s Code of Practice, as approved in 1983.
+In our role as a cultural organization, Jonah Bokaer Arts Foundation ensures that it will not deliberately or consciously discriminate against any groups of people by choice of material.
+As far as possible, Jonah Bokaer Arts Foundation follows the Commission for Racial Equality’s Code of Practice, as approved in 1983.

 • Recruitment, selection, ads, job descriptions, interview and review procedures;